 If caught early try an organic fungicide such as baking soda, and see fungal solutions at Organic garden pest control

-Smut: This fungus can attack seedlings just as the germinate, but doesn't always kill them.
-Onions that survive are not so healthy and often succumb to some other disease later, even when harvested and stored.
+Smut: This fungus can attack seedlings just as they germinate, but it doesn't always kill them.
+Onions that survive are not so healthy and often succumb to some other disease later even when harvested and stored.

 Onion smut starts with dark lesions on the leaves of young seedlings — healthy older plants are not affected by smut spores.

 The smut affected seedlings grow on to produce onions with thickened, blistered plant walls.
 The onions are stunted and bulbs are misshapened sometimes with quite dark blister patches.
 Follow the advice for smudge/anthracnose above for controlling onion smut.